ElliotKillick/qvm-create-windows-qube/README.md

 ## Installation

-1. Download the [installation script](https://raw.githubusercontent.com/elliotkillick/qvm-create-windows-qube/master/install.sh) by opening the link, right-clicking and then selecting "Save as..."
+1. Download the [installation script](https://raw.githubusercontent.com/elliotkillick/qvm-create-windows-qube/master/install.sh) by opening the link, right-clicking and then selecting "Save [Page] as..."
-2. Copy `install.sh` into Dom0 by running the following command in Dom0: `qvm-run -p --filter-escape-chars --no-color-output <qube_script_is_located_on> "cat '/home/user/Downloads/install.sh'" > install.sh`
+2. Copy `install.sh` into Dom0 by running the following command in Dom0:
+    - `qvm-run -p --filter-escape-chars --no-color-output <qube_script_is_located_on> "cat '/home/user/Downloads/install.sh'" > install.sh`
-3. Review the code of `install.sh` to ensure its integrity (Safer with escape character filtering enabled above; qvm-run disables it by default when output is a file)
+3. Review the code of `install.sh` to ensure its integrity
+    - Safer with escape character filtering enabled above; qvm-run disables it by default when output is a file
 4. Run `chmod +x install.sh && ./install.sh`
+    - Note that this will install packages in the global default `TemplateVM`, which is `fedora-XX` by default
 5. Review the code of the resulting `qvm-create-windows-qube.sh`

 Coming Soon: Streamlined and secure installation through `qubes-dom0-update` (Issue #11)